 In Severance, HABIT, of all people, insists that Noah get inside quickly so that his cat doesn't get outside, and is often talking to his cats throughout the video.
 An oddly human moment from someone/something that is most decidedly not human.

-A bit of meta knowledge makes this even more adorable: those really were Evan's cats (well, the cats of his housemates anyway), and his interaction with them was very genuine.
-For all his obsession with horror movies, weapons and violence, Evan dearly loves animals.
+A bit of meta knowledge makes this even more adorable: those really were Evan's cats (well, the cats of his housemates anyway), and his on-camera interactions with them were completely genuine.
+For all his obsessions with horror movies, weapons and violence, Evan dearly loves animals.

 "Bridge to Nowhere" has Noah at one of his lowest points: stranded in New Jersey with no money thanks to HABIT and seemingly temporally displaced into the past by 3 months.
 When confronted by HABIT and asked what he wants, Noah simply says "I want to go home."
 Shortly after, HABIT, in an abnormal display of mercy/compassion/doing something nice, obliges and drops Noah back into the hallway outside his bedroom.
 (True, he kicks him in the nuts to do so, but for HABIT, it's still pretty damn decent.)